oxzi/gosh/README.md

 - Uploads can specify their own shorter lifetime
 - Each upload generates also generates a custom deletion URL
 - Burn after Reading: uploads can be deleted after the first download
+- Client side caching by HTTP headers `Last-Modified` and `If-Modified-Since` and HTTP status code 304
 - On Linux, there is seccomp-bpf protection

 ## Installation
 ### Generic Installation

-The system needs to have Go installed in version 1.13 or later.
+Go is required in a recent version; currently 1.17 or later.

 ```bash
 git clone https://github.com/oxzi/gosh.git